 Obviously, this book page table runner can be used for any event or holiday.
 I have used it several times for different gatherings in my home.

-I hope you found this inspirational and try one of your own.
-I would love to hear about it if you do.
+I hope you found inspiration from this book page table runner DIY and try one of your own.
+I would love to hear if you do.